On the complexity of counting feedback arc sets: Counting minimum feedback arc sets

 \begin{theorem} is $\sOptPoly$-complete. \end{theorem}

-\begin{proof} {\bf \#Minimum-FAS} is in $\sOptPoly$ since given $G=(V,A)$, one can guess nondeterministically a subset $F \subseteq A$, then check in polynomial time that the digraph $(V,A\setminus F)$ is acyclic, and reject or output the size of $F$ encoded in binary before accepting.
+\begin{proof} {\bf \#Minimum-FAS} is in $\sOptPoly$ since given $G=(V,A)$, one can guess nondeterministically a subset $F \subseteq A$, then check in polynomial time that the digraph $(V,A\setminus F)$ is acyclic.
+If it not acyclic then reject, if it is acyclic then output the size of $F$ encoded in binary and accept.

 We already proved in Theorem~\ref{th:minimum-fas} that {\bf \#Minimum-VC} $\redparsi$ {\bf \#Minimum-FAS}, hence from Theorem~\ref{th:minimum-vc-soptpoly} {\bf \#Minimum-FAS} is $\sOptPoly$-hard. \end{proof}